We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 The Competition

-• Hamilton Beach 3-in-1 Electric Indoor Grill + Griddle: You can flip the removable cooktop on this bulky griddle, with a flat cooking surface on one side and raised griddle lines on the other.
+• Hamilton Beach 3-in-1 Electric Indoor Grill + Griddle: The removable cooktop on this bulky griddle, is reversible, with a flat cooking surface on one side and raised griddle lines on the other.
 It's also split into two pieces so you can cook on half of a flat cooktop and half of a griddle top.
 However, this versatility did not make up for the drastic drop in temperature during cooking.

 • Black + Decker Family-Sized Electric Griddle: Pancakes cooked on this griddle were very unevenly browned.